 Partners in Prevention

 School-based prevention is an effective long-term strategy to stop substance use and save lives.
 Schools in La Porte have an opportunity to equip students with skills that not only help them avoid drugs, alcohol, and other addictive substances but can also help improve their academic achievement, attendance, classroom behavior and social and emotional well-being.
 These programs can also help reduce bullying and violence.

 WHAT IS PARTNERS IN PREVENTION?

 Partners in Prevention is a grant initiative offered by the Healthcare Foundation of La Porte (HFL) to all schools in La Porte County.
 Schools are invited to apply for planning and implementation grants, technical assistance, and evaluation for proven substance use prevention programs.
-Through the first phase of this initiative, a total of $73,306 has been awarded to 12 schools for planning grants.
-HFL has contracted the Educational Development Center (EDC) as the Technical Assistance (TA) provider and RTI International (RTI) as the evaluation firm to assist schools during the planning and implementation phases of the program.
+Through the first phase of this initiative, a total of $71,004 has been awarded to 11 schools for planning grants.
+HFL has contracted the Education Development Center (EDC) as the Technical Assistance (TA) provider that assisted schools during the planning and will help with the implementation phase of the initiative.
+RTI International (RTI) has been contracted as the evaluation firm who will annually, over the course of three years, evaluate programming effectiveness and delivery of programming with fidelity.
+HFL is interested in learning about the overall impact of Partners in Prevention, and the effects on related youth risk and protective factors.
+These factor determine how drug use begins and how it progresses.

 In 2018, Richard M. Fairbanks Foundation committed more than $10.2 million to 151 Indianapolis schools delivering proven prevention programs to 71,112 students by the 2020-2021 school year.
 This funding is helping to implement evidence-based prevention programs in public (traditional, charter and innovation network) and accredited private K-12 schools in Marion County.
 Richard M. Fairbanks Foundation has kindly permitted HFL to adopt the main components of their initiative, and we thank them for their support.